swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-with-fixed-associated-types.md

 // ❌ `User` is not
 // usable as a Type
 ```
+> **_NOTE:_** Note that `myUser` could be bound to `some User`, however that would _not_ be an Existential.
+Instead, the compiler would just "hide" type information from the user.
+As a result, if `myUser` was bound to `some User`, it would have to be initialized at the declaration and then mutation - even if it were a variable - would not be allowed.

 This is a great inconvenience with not so elegant workarounds: